 2. Reboot your Mac computer and hold down the Option key ⌥ at startup.

-Now you can recover data from the unbootable Mac computer just as in solution 1.
+Now you can recover lost data from the unbootable Mac computer just as in solution 1.

-Solution 3: Recover data through Target Disk Mode
+Solution 3: Recover lost data through Target Disk Mode

 By using Target Disk Mode, you can migrate your data on the unbootable Mac to a new Mac.
 But you will need two compatible Mac computers, each with a FireWire or Thunderbolt interface.
 Besides, you'll also need a cable and any necessary adapters, such as Thunderbolt to FireWire, or Thunderbolt 2 to Thunderbolt 3.